artificialrevelations/fp-workshop-jvm/README.md

 - Function as a value?
 Why we have problems with adjusting to this idea?
 - A quick glance at Lambda calculus
 - What are higher order functions?
 How can we use them effectively?
-- what benefits we get from abstracting simple looping?
+- What benefits we get from abstracting simple looping?
-- what issues does Java create when working with higher order functions?
+- What issues does Java create when working with higher order functions?
-- is Kotlin solving anything in this department?
+- Is Kotlin solving anything in this department?
-- why higher order functions are importantant? (quick look into Haskell)
+- Why higher order functions are importantant? (quick look into Haskell)
-- does order of function arguments have a meaning? (point free notation), why OO is messing this up?
+- Does order of function arguments have a meaning? (point free notation), why OO is messing this up?

 ## (Part 3) Algebraic Data Types and expressing optionality
 - What are Sum Types?
 How can they be expressed in Java/Kotlin?